 These restrictions mean that EKN and the export credit agencies of other EU member states cannot issue such guarantees.

-Due to the economic situation in Greece the European Commission has decided to allow government agencies to insure short-term risks with Greece until the end of 2017.
+Due to the economic situation in Greece the European Commission has decided to allow government agencies to insure short-term risks with Greece until the 31th December 2019.